jade-bot/10tcl/README.md

 ### Field types

-10tcl understands: string, number, email, tel, date, html, text, reference (type: 'reference', ref: 'criminal') Each will result in a different html element and layout.
+10tcl understands: string, number, email, tel, date, html, text, reference (type: 'reference', to: 'criminal') Each will result in a different html element and layout.
 A field type different from the above will result in a regular input field.